xavierpok/tp/docs/DeveloperGuide.md

 1. Prerequisites: Contact to edited must already exist in Connexion and be displayed on the list view.
 2. Editing the name of a contact
    1. Test case: `edit 1 n/Gordon Tan`<br>
-      Expected: The name of the contact at index 1 is changed to _Gordan Tan_.
+      Expected: Name of the contact at index 1 is changed to _Gordon Tan_.
    2. Test case: `edit 1 n/` <br>
-      Expected: name does not change.
+      Expected: Name does not change.
 Error message is displayed.
    3. Test case: `edit 1 n/John!!` <br>
-      Expected: name does not change.
+      Expected: Name does not change.
 Error message is displayed.
 3. Editing the phone number of a contact
    1. Test case: `edit 1 p/98331245`<br>
-      Expected: The phone number of the contact at index 1 is changed to _98331245_.
+      Expected: Phone number of the contact at index 1 is changed to _98331245_.
    2. Test case: `edit 1 p/`<br>
-      Expected: phone number does not change.
+      Expected: Phone number does not change.
 Error message is displayed.
    3. Test case: `edit 1 p/9833 1245`<br>
-      Expected: phone number does not change.
+      Expected: Phone number does not change.
 Error message is displayed.
    4. Test case: `edit 1 p/98`<br>
-      Expected: phone number does not change.
+      Expected: Phone number does not change.
 Error message is displayed.
 4. Editing the email of a contact
    1. Test case: `edit 1 e/dianaprinceww123@example.com`<br>
       Expected: The email of the contact at index 1 is changed to _dianaprinceww123@example.com_.
    2. Test case: `edit 1 e/`<br>
-      Expected: email does not change.
+      Expected: Email does not change.
 Error message is displayed.
    3. Test case: `edit 1 e/dianaprinceww123example.com`<br>
-      Expected: email does not change.
+      Expected: Email does not change.
 Error message is displayed.
 5. Editing the company of a contact
    1. Test case: `edit 1 c/Deloitte`<br>
-      Expected: The company of the contact at index 1 is changed to _Deloitte_.
+      Expected: Company of the contact at index 1 is changed to _Deloitte_.
    2. Test case: `edit 1 c/` <br>
-      Expected: company does not change.
+      Expected: Company does not change.
 Error message is displayed.
    3. Test case: `edit 1 c/Deloitte!`<br>
-      Expected: The company of the contact at index 1 is changed to _Deloitte!_.
+      Expected: Company of the contact at index 1 is changed to _Deloitte!_.
 6. Editing the job of a contact
    1. Test case: `edit 1 j/Senior Developer`<br>
-   Expected: The job of the contact at index 1 is changed to _Senior Developer_.
+      Expected: Job of the contact at index 1 is changed to _Senior Developer_.
    2. Test case: `edit 1 j/` <br>
-      Expected: job does not change.
+      Expected: Job does not change.
 Error message is displayed.
    3. Test case: `edit 1 j/Senior-Developer`<br>
-      Expected: The job of the contact at index 1 is changed to _Senior-Developer_.
+      Expected: Job of the contact at index 1 is changed to _Senior-Developer_.
 7. Editing the tags of a contact
     1. Test case: `edit 1 t/Valedictorian`<br>
        Expected: Contact at index 1 only has the tag _Valedictorian_.